filkat34/filkat34/README.md

 * 💻 Student in computer science with specialization in software development

-* 🎓 Comparative literature PhD & master's degree in educational neuroscience
+* 🎓 Comparative literature PhD & master's degree in Cognitive science for education

 * 👨‍🏫 High school literature teacher

 ## Tech stack